 What happens when you combine entrepreneurial-minded Physicians from around the country (actually, there were Physicians from other countries learning about what you do as well …) with a melting pot of world-class, engaging speakers and breakouts?
 An explosion of ideas and conversations is what. ~Editor, Michael Tetreault provides the lowdown on the 2017 CMT FORUM in ATLANTA.

-“Next year’s 2018 CMT Forum (OCT.
-26-27, 2018) in ATL will be about showcasing more new ideas brought together in one place,” adds Tetreault.
+“Next year’s 2018 FOR DOCTORS Forum in ATL will be about showcasing more new ideas brought together in one place,” adds Tetreault.
 “Some of the brightest minds and industry-leading precision medicine brands, health and technology futurists, and innovative Concierge Medicine Physicians will share with more attendees what the future of healthcare looks like.
 How personalized medicine can play a role in not only helping Patients on their path to better health but ensuring Doctors are informed, educated and prepared to offer the best in healthcare is what this CMT Forum is all about.”

 “Full of energy, engaging and informative!”

 NOVEMBER 15, 2017 | ATLANTA, GA USA — Concierge Medicine Today (CMT) and The Direct Primary Care Journal (The DPC Journal) hosted the 2017 FORUM in Atlanta, GA October 27-28.
 This two-day event is the flagship event for entrepreneurial Physicians from around the globe who are creating medical offices to which patients love to come.
 With more than two dozen speakers on the main stage and inside breakouts, Physicians wait all year to attend and it certainly did not disappoint.
 Why?
 Well, apart from the fact there was great southern hospitality and a variety of good food, knowledgeable cutting-edge speakers were on brilliant display.